mattga/MGCollapsingHeader/README.md

 [self.headerView setCollapsingConstraint:_tableViewTop];
 ```

-Next, add any views to animate with the header as it collapses.
-Two methods are available to you:
+Next, add any views to transform with the header as it collapses:
-- `addTransformingSubview:attributes:` Adds a view that transforms as the user scrolls.
+- `transformAttribute:byValue:` Adds a view that transforms by some value as the user scrolls.
 An array of `MGTransformAttribute` must be provided to describe the transformation.
-See [Attributes](#attributes) for more.
+See [Attributes](#attributes) for what is supported.
 - `addFadingSubview:fadeBy:` Adds a view that fades as the user scrolls.

-Here are some examples from the Demo:
+Examples (from the demo):
 ```objc
 [self.headerView addFadingSubview:self.button1 fadeBy:0.3];
 [self.headerView addFadingSubview:self.button2 fadeBy:0.3];